+The New Country subelement is present when an AP performs extended channel switching to a new Country, Operating Class Table or a changed set of Operating Classes relative to the contents of the Country element sent in the Beacon; otherwise this subelement is not present.
+The format of the New Country subelement is defined to be the same as the format of the Country element (see 8.4.2.10 (Country element)), except that no subband triplets are present in the New Country subelement.
+The Country string within the New Country subelement indicates the Country and Operating Class Table of the BSS after extended channel switching and operating triplets within the New Country subelement indicate the operating classes of the BSS after extended channel switching (see 10.38.1).

 8.5.8.7 Extended Channel Switch Announcement frame format

 The Extended Channel Switch Announcement frame is transmitted by an AP in an infrastructure BSS, a STA in an IBSS, or a mesh STA in an MBSS to advertise a channel switch.
 The format of the Extended Channel Switch Announcement frame Action field is shown in Figure 8-449.